Justin Turner Preview, Player Props: Red Sox vs. Astros

-On Wednesday, Justin Turner (.575 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Jose Urquidy.
-First pitch is at 8:10 PM ET.
+On Thursday, Justin Turner (.537 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 2:10 PM ET.

-He racked up two hits (going 2-for-5 with two RBI) in his last game against the Astros.
+In his previous game he had a hitless performance (0-for-3) against the Astros.

 Justin Turner Game Info & Props vs. the Astros